 Skechers USA (SKX)

 Skechers (NYSE:SKX) is primed for significant expansion.
 Even after a 60% rise last year, the company remains notably undervalued compared to its athletic retail peers.
-Top Susquehanna analyst Sam Poser recently reiterated a target of $29.
-The new target indicates a further near-20% upside from the current share price.

 Following a blowout fourth-quarter earnings report, Poser is confident that the stock’s solid momentum is here to stay.
 “Another significant earnings beat reinforces our belief that SKX is at the beginning of a multiyear run of superior earnings growth and outsized investor returns,” he said.